FabriceSalvaire/book-browser/README.txt

 ---------------------

 BookBrowser is a small application to read scanned book where the pages are stored as an image on disk.
-It is an alternative to pack the images to a huge PDF file.
+It is an alternative to pack the images to a huge PDF file and acts as a post-scanning tool to fix orientation, skipped and rescanned pages.

 BookBrowser provides a command line tool